 - There is no limit to the number of students a supervisor can nominate, however it is anticipated that the award will generally be won by a senior trainee.

-- Applicants may also present a poster in the research Day competition, but the Patricia Baird Prize winner will be excluded from selection for a Research Day poster prize.
+- Applicants may also compete in the virtual Research Day Speed Talk competition, but the Patricia Baird Prize winner will be excluded from selection for a Speed Talk prize.

 - Abstract (250 word limit)

 - Curriculum Vitae (2 pages) – include training details, prior awards and publications/presentations.

 - Letter of reference from the applicant’s supervisor.